FunGeST/pyRNA/README.md

 # pyRNA

 pyRNA is a small librairy aimed to transform pysam files into pandas dataframe.
+It was built while validating predicted splice variants using paired RNA-seq data.
+You can find the article here : https://doi.org/10.1101/2022.10.14.512264.

 It can either :